|C-7 Home Page C-7 News Consignment Library Products & Services Product Lines Order Search C7.com|

 Carl Zeiss Jena had become a Social-Democratic bulwark.
-Yet from 1933 and through World War II the management of the Carl Zeiss industrial complex had generally supported the Nazi regime as did most major German industries, although there are examples of personal risk taken in favor of high moral principles.
+Yet from 1933 and through World War II the management of the Carl Zeiss industrial complex had generally supported the Nationalsozialismus (Nazi) regime as did most major German industries, although there are examples of personal risk taken in favor of high moral principles.
 By 1937 the corporate priorities were obviously changing.
 In Dresden where camera production had been dominant, civilian products and development were gradually discouraged in favor of those products such as bombsights, which met the more immediate goals of the government.

 The 1937 literature indicated Zeiss was established worldwide with marketing branches in Berlin, Vienna, Cologne, Hamburg, Brussels, London, New York, Los Angeles (under New York), Buenos Aires, Rio de Janeiro, Sao Paulo, and Tokyo with other firms acting as sales agents in Montreal, Calcutta, Bombay, Madras, Singapore, Melbourne and Sydney, Bangkok, Cairo and Haifa, Johannesburg, Stockholm, Amsterdam, Paris, Milan, Madrid, Shanghai.